graham-thomas/comp-gen-zymo/notebook.md

 --------------------------------------------------------------------------------

-### The result of this work is determining SNPs for 54 isolates of *Z. trititi* from around the world, which can be used for GWAS.
+### The result of this work is determining SNPs for 54 isolates of *Z. trititi* \n from around the world, which can be used for GWAS.

 --------------------------------------------------------------------------------